|4||Friday||Accessibility requests submitted to and reviewed by the Student Accessibility Coordinator|

-- The process for 2- or 3- person apartments, squatting rooms, Picken triples, or Picken Floor Draw are handled over email on March 20.
+- The process for 2-person apartments, squatting rooms, Picken triples, or Picken Floor Draw are handled over email on March 24.

-- For other applications (2-person Picken, 4-person Buxton, and 4 person apartments), make sure at least one person per room attends housing selection on April 11 in the Great Hall to choose your housing for next year!
+- For other applications (2-person Picken, 4-person Buxton, and 4-person apartments), make sure at least one person per room attends housing selection on April 14 on Zoom to choose your space.

 Picken Floor Draw

-We are encouraging groups of 12 people (4 triples) to apply to live in the lower level and share a community restroom.
+We are encouraging groups of 8 people (4 doubles) to apply to live in the lower level and share a community restroom.
 Applicants for this “floor draw” do not need a theme or purpose, just a desire to live together.
 Applications are available at Student Development and here.
-Applications should be preferably single-gender and list an alternate person should a vacancy occur.
-Applications are due Wednesday, March 20.
+Applicants should be aware that this will be a gender inclusive housing space.
+Applications are due March 24.

 2/3 person apartment/room applications

-Groups of 2 people can apply for Weinman or Detroit 2-bedroom apartments, and there are up to 21 of those apartments available (11 in Detroit and up to 9 in Weinman).
+Groups of 2 people can apply for Weinman or Detroit 2-bedroom apartments, and there are up to 23 of those apartments available (11 in Detroit, 2 in Colonial, and up to 10 in Weinman).
 There is a premium of $500/semester for this due to the single bedroom options.
 Please use the options at the top of the room application to indicate this preference.
-Applications for this option are also due on Wed., March 20.
+Applications for this option are also due on March 24.

-All of the 2/3 person apartments and Picken triple selection will be completed over email on the evening of March 20.
+All of the 2-person apartments and Picken triple selection will be completed over email on the evening of March 24.

 If you are planning to live in Buxton, you can apply as a group of 4.
 Each group will be in one room in Buxton, and you can join your application with another application of friends to form a suite.
 Suites will have their applications ranked higher than rooms which do not combine with another application.
 This is because each room in a suite has access the other room in it through a bathroom, so we prioritize the joining of applications.
 You can affiliate your application with another one on the Room Application – use the field at the top.